 Education Law

-Mandelbaum Barrett’s Education Law Practice Group understands the needs of families and students and advocates for them on a full range of education law issues.
+Mandelbaum Barrett PC’s Education Law Practice Group understands the needs of families and students and advocates for them on a full range of education law issues.

 The services the Firm provides are customized to the unique individual needs of each family.
 Listed below are some of the areas in which our Firm offers representation and counsel to parents and their children.